QKEY-FOUNDER/qkp-sdk/examples/REFERENCE_FLOW.md

-# QKP Reference Flow — End-to-End Demonstration
+# QKP Reference Flow

-This document explains how to run and understand the **QuantumKey Protocol (QKP) Reference Flow**.

-The reference flow demonstrates, in a single execution, how QKP handles:
-- Explicit intent
-- Cryptographic execution
-- Accountability chains
-- Aggregation
-- Trust policy evaluation
-- Third-party attestation
+This document describes the canonical, executable reference flow of the QuantumKey Protocol.

+The Reference Flow is a **living specification**:
-No prior knowledge of the protocol is required.
+- It demonstrates the intended behavior of the protocol
+- It is executable
+- It is used for onboarding, audits, and regression testing

 ---

-## 1. What This Demonstrates
+## 1. Purpose

-The reference flow executes the following lifecycle:
-Intent → Execution Contract → Execution Receipt → Accountability Graph → Accountability Chain → Aggregation → Trust Policy Evaluation → Acceptance Receipt
-Each step produces **verifiable artifacts** that are:
-- Canonically serialized
+The Reference Flow shows how:

-- Cryptographically signed
+- Intent is declared and signed
+- Claims are issued
+- Execution is authorized and recorded
+- Accountability is chained
+- Aggregation is performed
+- Trust is evaluated
-- Tamper-evident
+- Acceptance is attested
-- Independently verifiable

 ---

 ## 2. How to Run

-From the root of the repository, run:
+From the root of the repository:

 ```bash
 node examples/reference-flow.js
 ```

-This requires:
+Requirements:

 Node.js 18+ (Node 20 recommended)